-Next, the absolute frequency of CW-THz wave is changed extending across comb intervals in order to evaluate its compliance with respect to fluctuation of frequency, such as the mode hop.
+Next, the absolute frequency of CW-THz wave is changed extending across comb intervals in order to evaluate its adaptability with respect to large fluctuation of fTHz, such as the mode hop.
 Figure 3 shows the result.
-Orange lines show the order of comb mode and green lines show the absolute frequency of the CW-THz wave.
-From the figure, the m increases by 2 orders when the absolute frequency increase by 200 MHz, then the m decreases by 4 orders when the absolute frequency decreases by 400 MHz.
-This experimental outcome leads to the recognition that not only small changes of the absolute frequency as shown in Fig. 2, but also large changes of frequencies across the comb modes can be measured in real time.
+Orange lines show the order of comb mode (m) and green lines show the absolute frequency of the CW-THz wave (fTHz).
+From the figure, the m increases by 2 when the fTHz increase by 200 MHz, then the m decreases by 4 orders when the fTHz decreases by 400 MHz.
+This experimental outcome leads to the recognition that not only small changes of the fTHz as shown in Fig. 2, but also large changes of fTHz across the comb modes can be measured in real time.
 As a result, it will be possible to measure the absolute frequency of the CW-THz source with large fluctuation in real time.
 In addition, fTHz which is determined by this technique coincides with a set precision of 10-11 to fTHz.

 Fig.2.
 Fluctuations of fbeat1, fbeat2, and fTHz.
 Fig.3.
 Real time monitoring of largely fluctuated fTHz.